oracle/terraform-provider-oci/website/docs/d/database_autonomous_database_refreshable_clones.html.markdown

 # Data Source: oci_database_autonomous_database_refreshable_clones
 This data source provides the list of Autonomous Database Refreshable Clones in Oracle Cloud Infrastructure Database service.

-Lists the OCIDs of the Autonomous Database local and connected remote refreshable clones with the region where they exist for the specified source database.
+Lists the OCIDs of the Autonomous AI Database local and connected remote refreshable clones with the region where they exist for the specified source database.

 ## Example Usage